for breast cancer ROC Plotter

 What is the ROC Plotter?

-The ROC plotter is capable to validate the predictive power of 54,675 genes in 3,104 breast cancer patients.
+The ROC plotter is capable to link gene expression and response to therapy using transcriptome-level data of 3,104 breast cancer patients and 2,369 ovarian cancer patients.

-A biomarker can be either prognostic or predictive.
-A prognostic marker predicts the natural history of disease, independent of treatment.
+A biomarker can be either predictive or prognostic.
+A predictive marker predicts benefit from a specific treatment; it helps to select a particular treatment over another.
+A prognostic marker predicts the natural history of disease (survival), independent of treatment.
 It can indicate a need for further treatment, but does not help to determine which treatment.
-A predictive marker predicts benefit from a specific treatment; it helps to select a particular treatment over another.
+The ROC Plotter is the first online transcriptome-level validation tool for predictive biomarkers.

 Which genes can I use?

-ROC plotter recognizes 70,632 gene symbols (including HUGO Gene Nomenclature Committee approved official gene symbols, previous symbols and aliases) and 54,675 Affymetrix probe set IDs.
+ROC plotter recognizes 70,632 gene symbols including HUGO Gene Nomenclature Committee approved official gene symbols, previous symbols, and aliases.
 All these are listed in the results page.
 As the different names can overlap, we recommend to cross-check the identity of the selected gene.

 What is the JetSet probe?